ARGOeu/argo-compute-engine/doc/cli-interaction.md

 - `-d --date {YYYY-MM-DD}` the date (day) for which to delete the availability and reliability data (Required)
 - `-t --tenant {STRING}` the name of the tenant.
 Case sensitive.
 (Required)
-- `-r --report {STRING}` the name of the report that results belong to.
+- `-r --report {STRING}` the id (uuid format) of the report that results belong to.
 Case sensitive (Required)

 <a id="status"></a>

 ### mongo_clean_status.py

 This utility can be used in order to delete the status detail data from the datastore, for a specified tenant,report and date.

 #### Full path
 ```